plexswap/Plexswap-Docs/tokenomics/syrup.md

-# SYRUP \(Staking\)
+# GAYA \(Staking\)

-**Stack your CAKE with syrup.**
+**Stack your WAYA with gaya.**

-* 25% of CAKE emissions will be distributed to SYRUP holders every block.
+* 25% of WAYA emissions will be distributed to GAYA holders every block.
 Users can claim these rewards and re-invest them.
-* CAKE holders can swap CAKE for SYRUP at a 1:1 ratio.
+* WAYA holders can swap WAYA for GAYA at a 1:1 ratio.
-* CAKE is distributed proportionally at each block based on SYRUP holdings.
+* WAYA is distributed proportionally at each block based on GAYA holdings.
-* We will only record and distribute CAKE rewards to the wallet address that initiated the SYRUP staking.
-While Syrup can be sent to other addresses only the initiating address will receive the CAKE rewards,
+* We will only record and distribute WAYA rewards to the wallet address that initiated the GAYA staking.
+While Gaya can be sent to other addresses only the initiating address will receive the WAYA rewards,